 Wednesday, November 3, 2010

 If you live as if you are a god, in reality you are just a slave to yourself and you're not free.
 On the other hand, if you surrender yourself to the true God, then he'll set you free and make you into a little god.
 Remember: no one can free himself without God.

 After Mass I asked the Lord to break me down again.
 All remnants of the old self must be cleaned out.
 The goal is to live only in him and for him.
 I like the combination of being loving and fearless at the same time.
 If the old me can be cleaned out more, I should be able to get closer to achieving my goal.

 In today's Gospel reading from Luke 14, Jesus spelled out the requirements for anyone who wants to be his disciple.
 They include "hating you own family members and even your own life," "carrying your own cross," and "renouncing all your own possessions."
 If these requirements were asked on a test, will you pass or fail?

-Should you think what the Lord asks for is too harsh or demanding, then you can always find another religion much less stringent in its teaching, or another Christian church or denomination that's only too eager to make sure that you won't be offended in any way.
+Should you think what the Lord asks for is too harsh or demanding, then you can always find another religion much less stringent in its teaching or a Christian denomination that makes sure that members won't be offended in any way.

 You get what you pay for.

 As I prayed the first Glorious Mystery of the Holy Rosary, which is the Resurrection, I tried to sense the joy that the disciples must have felt when they found out that their Lord had risen.
 After the crucifixion, despair must have descended upon them.
 Then the Resurrection turned everything around.
 It must have been a tremendous uplifting experience!
 Even though we did not live in those days, the effect on us should be the same.
 Feeling the joy of the Risen Christ is not to be limited to Easter time only.
 Let this joy outweigh any sorrow or pain that we may experience in this life.